mrinoybanerjee/Transaction-Classification/README.md

 ## APP is live here: https://bankbert.streamlit.app/

+### To run the app, find the test file in the data folder: data/test_file.csv

 ## Overview
 Bank-BERT leverages a fine-tuned BERT model from Hugging Face's transformers library to efficiently categorize bank transactions.
 This versatile application supports both script-based batch processing and an interactive web interface via Streamlit, which offers user-friendly visual analytics on transaction categories.